 A configuration file template for a TCP/IP network is in the following zip file: Nethasp.zip

 You will need to modify this to specify the IP address of your dongle server.
 In the template file modify the line ‘NH_SERVER_ADDR = xx.xx.xx.xx;’ to replace the ‘xx.xx.xx.xx’ placeholder with the IP address or hostname of your license server.
 Save the file as

 nethasp.ini file in the folder ‘C:\ProgramData\Orcina\’ on each computer requiring access to OrcaFlex (C:\ProgramData\ is a hidden folder in Windows).

 You may also download from here an installer for the Aladdin Monitor: aksmon32-setup.zip

-This program will give some diagnostic information on the HASP licence manager and dongle on your network and instantaneous details of which machines have claimed which licences.
-When run on a computer on the same network, the licence manager is detected by broadcast and displayed in a sidebar.
-OrcaFlex is listed as ‘Program 26’ in a program table, and a login table lists any IP addresses holding licences.
+This program will give some diagnostic information on the HASP license manager and dongle on your network and instantaneous details of which machines have claimed which licenses.
+When run on a computer on the same network, the license manager is detected by broadcast and displayed in a sidebar.
+OrcaFlex is listed as ‘Program 26’ in a program table, and a login table lists any IP addresses holding licenses.

 Alternatively, you can use our own licence monitor which takes some more configuration but can provide more usage information.